Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

 but not directly connected to the physical object.
 For this reason we have :py:class:`ComponentManagers` which can provide helper functions for common operations or have extra information stored such as the equilibira in a plasma :py:class:`ComponentManager`.
+To manage a set of :py:class:`ComponentManagers` a `Reactor` class is used which represents the full reactor object.

 The Component class
 -------------------